 I left IDG about a year later, and I'm happy, too.
 I wrote a

-book to help other people start good magazines without making some of our
+to help other people start good magazines without making some of

-about publishing magazines, you can order it from Amazon right now.
+serious about publishing magazines, You can order it from Amazon

-World or Macworld.
-Some are successful writers or run their own businesses.
+with PC World or Macworld.
+Some are successful writers or run

-Others have moved far away from publishing and computers both.
-All
+their own businesses.
+Others have moved far away from publishing

-out with quarter-page black and white ads in PC Magazine.
-Like
+started out with quarter-page black and white ads in PC Magazine.

-us, they started with minimal cash, a lot of luck, and a good idea.
+Like us, they started with minimal cash, a lot of luck, and